Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L1 - Introduction - 01.02.2023.md

 	- Pseudo-random numbers
 		- Definition
 			- A long sequence of numbers that is produced using a deterministic process but which appear to be random.
-			- Note that most computers and programming languages have support to produce pseudorandom numbers, and often with seeding
+			- Note that most computers and programming languages have support to produce pseudorandom numbers, and often with seeding
 			- ![[Pasted image 20230201112613.png]]
 			-
 		- Problems